Luminova Framework

 ParameterTypeDescription

-$bodyHttpRequestInterface|nullThe HTTP request instance containing input data to validate (default: null).
+$bodyHttpRequestInterface|nullOptional request instance used to resolve input data (default: null).

 Return Value: